thelfer/tfel/docs/web/hosford.md

 In this case, the second algorithm does not improve the robustness as shown on Figure @fig:hosford100:alg2.
-This algorithm performs almost as poorly than the standard Newton algorithm.
+This algorithm performs almost as poorly as the standard Newton algorithm.

 ![Robustness of Algorithm 3 for \(a=100\)](img/Scherzinger/Hosford100/MaximumIncrementValuePerIteration.png
  "Robustness of Algorithm 3 for \(a=100\)"){#fig:hosford100:alg3 width=70%}

-Figure @fig:hosford100:alg3 shows that the third algorithm clearly increases the robustness in some directions but the robustness remains low for angles close the edges of the yield surfaces.
+Figure @fig:hosford100:alg3 shows that the third algorithm clearly increases the robustness in some directions but the robustness remains low for angles close to the edges of the yield surfaces.

 ![Robustness of Algorithm 4 for \(a=100\)](img/Scherzinger/Hosford100/LevenbergMarquardt.png
  "Robustness of Algorithm 4 for \(a=100\)"){#fig:hosford100:alg4 width=70%}

 Figure @fig:hosford100:alg3 shows that the Levenberg-Marquardt algorithm outperforms Algorithm 3.
-However, the robustness remains low for angles close the edges of the yield surfaces.
+However, the robustness remains low for angles close to the edges of the yield surfaces.

 ### Influence of the eigen solver